Simple length spectra as moduli for hyperbolic surfaces and rigidity of length identities: Backgrounds

 \begin{lem} $i(T_{\alpha}^j(\beta), \alpha) = i(\alpha, \beta)$ and $i(T_{\alpha}^j(\beta), \beta) = |j| i(\alpha, \beta)$. \end{lem}

 \begin{proof} In this proof, we denote by $N(\gamma)$ an annular neighborhood of a curve $\gamma$.

 We temporarily orient $\beta$ and fix a representative $C$ of $T_{\alpha}^{j}(\beta)$ as in Figure~\ref{fig:fracDehn}.
-Here, segments of $C$ parallel to $\beta$ (called type $B$) is drawn on the left side of $\beta$ if $j$ is positive, and on the right side otherwise.
+Here, segments of $C$ parallel to $\beta$ (called type $B$) are drawn on the left side of $\beta$ if $j$ is positive, and on the right side otherwise.

-$C$ also has segments in $N(\alpha) \setminus \beta$ (called type $A$), which are classified further into two subtypes: the shorter ones (called type $A_1$) and the longer ones (called type $A_2$).
+$C$ also has segments in $N(\alpha) \setminus \beta$ (called type $A$), which are classified further into two subtypes: those that are contained in $N(\beta)$ (called type $A_1$) and the others that are not contained in $N(\beta)$ (called type $A_2$).
 See Figure~\ref{fig:fracDehnSupp}.
-We observe in Figure~\ref{fig:fracDehnSupp} that \begin{enumerate} \item each type $B$ segment and $\beta$ are disjoint; \item each type $B$ segment either closes itself, or is sandwiched by a type $A_1$ segment and a type $A_2$ segment; \item each type $A_1$ segment is adjacent to a type $B$ segment and $\beta$. \end{enumerate}
+We observe in Figure~\ref{fig:fracDehnSupp} that \begin{enumerate} \item each type $B$ segment is disjoint from $\beta$; \item each type $B$ segment either closes itself, or is sandwiched by a type $A_1$ segment and a type $A_2$ segment; \item each type $A_1$ segment is adjacent to a type $B$ segment and $\beta$. \end{enumerate}

 We claim that the curves in Figure~\ref{fig:fracDehn} are indeed in minimal position.
-First, a complementary region of $T_{\alpha}^{j}(\beta) \cup \alpha$ can be isotoped to a complementary region of $\alpha \cup \beta$.
+First, any complementary region of $T_{\alpha}^{j}(\beta) \cup \alpha$ can be isotoped to a complementary region of $\alpha \cup \beta$.
 Since $\alpha$ and $\beta$ are assumed to be in minimal position, such complementary regions are not bigons.
 Consequently, $T_{\alpha}^{j}(\beta)$ and $\alpha$ are also in minimal position.